 Updates for All Users

 In this release, we have focused on refining the user experience and addressing critical issues.
 We are responding to feedback reported by our users as well as a recent usability study completed by MLIS students from Simmons University.
-The students invested considerable time evaluating our software, and we expect to implement their recommendations over time, focusing first on the navigation and selection of skill tags.
+The students invested considerable time evaluating our software, and we expect to implement their recommendations over time.

 ‘Job Role’ Is now ‘Job Category’

 One significant area that our usability studies identified was the process of selecting a job role and skill tags during the signup process.
 We have made selecting your job category and skill tags more straightforward and user-friendly.

 We heard that the term’ job role’ was ambiguous from various groups.
 Some users expected to see their job title within the list, and others expected to see a department or area of library work.
 In response, we changed the field ‘Job Role’ to ‘Job Category.’
 So, for example, If you work in circulation, the Circulation & Access Services category will recommend Skilltype tags relevant to you.

 Additionally, we added a new field called ‘Job Title.’
 This addition allows you to choose a broader job category (Subject Specialist & Liaison) and a specific job title (STEM Librarian).
 In the future, this data will help enhance our training recommendation engine and vocabulary.